cbron/mancora/README.md

 key | function
 --- | ---
-class_name | The class name you will be querying on interval | The interval you want to collect stats on count_type | Count for this hour (:timed which queries only this time period is the default), or total (:total) for the current time.
-Total cannot be backfilled. conditions | Additional conditions for query field | Field other than created_at to query on.
-Not included in a :total count_type. time | Amount of time to lag by: 1.day, 1.hour.
+class_name | The class name you will be querying on intervals | The interval you want to collect stats on count_type | The type of count for this interval. `:timed` will query only this time period and is the default. `:total` will just do a total count on that modal, it cannot be backfilled. conditions | Additional conditions for query as a hash field | Field other than created_at to query on.
+Not included if count_type is :total. time | Amount of time to lag by: 1.day, 1.hour.